FIRST REVIEW

 "Coordinating your practice by having a sense of balance: holding one's mind taut and loose at the same time.
 It is as if you are dressed up in a costume (environmental awareness), holding a spoonful of water (awareness of breath).'

-This instruction, from a handout at a meditation retreat, becomes the classroom practice of Carrying a Teaspoon of Water through Empty Space.
-How to feel the kinesthetic sensation of taut, then too taut, and then loose and too loose?
+This instruction from a handout at a meditation retreat becomes the classroom practice of Carrying a Teaspoon of Water through Empty Space.
+How to feel our kinesthetic sensation of taut, then too taut, and then loose, and, then too loose?
 How to coordinate and balance these sensations: attention to the water in the spoon and, at the same time, walking with the spoon of water across the room and placing it in a bowl on the floor?
 There are six bowls, three on each side of the room and three silver spoons.
 Each person goes at least twice.
 The second time is more playful and daring.
 Spilling happens.
 Someone has a cloth to wipe up the drops of water.
-We help one another experiment.
+We help one another as we practice coordinating our inner and outer awareness.

 Dancing Songs, The Changing Scene, Denver, 1979

 What will happen when a dancer becomes a writer?
 How will she translate kinesthetic experiences of body mind to words on a page?
 In the classroom she can show one path for you to take.
-She can point to slow motion, for instance, as a ‘little discipline’ that helps tofind that sensation of body mind being together in the same field of awareness.
+She can point to slow motion, for instance, as a ‘little discipline’ that helps to find that sensation of body mind being together in the same field of awareness.
 Then of course, since everything changes, they move apart.
-But you must try this out for yourself, that's how it always works, hearing about how to do something then doing it and finding out what happens.
+But you must try this out for yourself, that's how it always works, hearing about how to do something, then doing it, and finding out what happens for you.

 1954.
 Princeton Ballet Society.
 McCarter Theater.
 The Swan and the the Prince